picoCTF/ansible-roles/roles/multihost_docker/README.md

 findmnt -no SOURCE,FSTYPE,OPTIONS /mnt/docker-data   # device, xfs, prjquota
-sudo blkid -c /dev/null -o device -t LABEL=docker-data  # exactly one device, and findmnt -no SOURCE /mnt/docker-data                     # it must be this one systemctl show docker.service -p RequiresMountsFor   # /mnt/docker-data docker info --format '{{.DockerRootDir}}'            # under /mnt/docker-data docker images                                        # cache came over in the snapshot
+sudo blkid -c /dev/null -o device -t LABEL=docker-data  # exactly one device, and findmnt -no SOURCE /mnt/docker-data                     # it must be this one
+# -p prints an empty value and exits 0 for a unit that does not exist or failed
+# to load, so grep for the path rather than reading the output
+systemctl show docker.service -p RequiresMountsFor | grep -q /mnt/docker-data
+docker info --format '{{.DockerRootDir}}'            # under /mnt/docker-data docker images                                        # cache came over in the snapshot